 - a.
-Academic Policy Committee

-- b.
-Appeals Committee for Tenure and Promotion Issues

-- c.
-Curriculum Committee

-- d.
-Faculty Evaluation Committee

-- e.
-Faculty Development and Scholarship Committee

-- f.
-Faculty Personnel and Policies Committee

-- g.
-Library Committee

-- h.
-Nominating Committee

-- i.
+Academic Policy Committee - b.
+Curriculum Committee - c.
+Evaluation Committee on Tenure and Promotion - d.
+Faculty Development and Scholarship Committee - e.
+Faculty Personnel and Policies Committee - f.
+Library Committee - g.
+Nominating Committee - h.
 Wescoe School Academic Policy and Curriculum Committee

-- i.
-Writing Program Committee

 The Provost is an ex officio member of each faculty committee with voice, but without vote.
-The Provost may designate an academic dean as his/her representative to any faculty committee.
+The Provost may designate an academic dean as his or her representative to any faculty committee.